Using Mindfulness to Deal With Anguish

 Now, if we were any other creature on the planet, the solution would be easy.
 Let’s take the example of anger, or fear – in the instant the initiating event occurs, an animal will obey the hormonal rush in its body, instantly attacking or attempting to escape.
 In that sudden shift to explosive action, the charge of cortisol and adrenalin is instantly used, such that when the action is complete, the animal’s metabolism easily reverts to a relaxation response, and everything goes back to normal.

+We humans don’t do this.
 In most cases, we don’t take overt action.
 We’re more likely to struggle with how we feel – trying to rationalize our way out of it.
 We do this because we’re civilized, and very aware that there is a social cost to acting out how we feel.
+This struggle occurs when we experience most kinds of anguish – whether of rage, fear, grief, jealousy, humiliation, whatever.

-This same struggle occurs when we experience most kinds of anguish – whether of rage, fear, grief, jealousy, humiliation, whatever.
-As such, we rarely get the benefit of a resolving action that will process the hormonal charge in our body.
-Result being, we get stuck with our energized body and mind in a reactive loop – thoughts of blame, self-justification, vengeance, whatever – and a body that’s raring to go, but the brakes are on.
+As such, we rarely get the benefit of a resolving action that would process the hormonal charge in our body.
+Result being, we get stuck in a reactive loop of a mind frantically trying to spur us into action, and a body raring to go – but the brakes are on, so we remain suspended in a very unpleasant place.

-In the human culture we live in, there are a lot of situations where we feel like this – where we cannot take action – especially in the work-place, or in a relationship.
+In the human culture we live in, there are a lot of situations where we feel like this – where we get triggered but we cannot take action – especially in the work-place, or in a relationship.
 Or when we’re being messed about by a more powerful entity like a bully, or a government body or corporation.
 Result being, we do the next best thing – we suppress how we feel.
 We deny it and try to live past it.
 Forget it.

-But if the event is ongoing, like a bad relationship of some kind, or a toxic workplace, that’s when anguish turns toxic.
-With the metabolic energy of an anguished reaction being continuously triggered but not processed, it eventually morphs into what I call a ‘grey state’.
-It becomes depression, or chronic anxiety, or an illness of some kind.
-I call them grey states because, as painful as they are, when they’ve been going on for so long they lose their emotional identity – the mental part of the loop – the ‘story’ of it – whether because of denial, trauma or suppression, has receded into the unconscious.
-As such, though we feel the anguish in our body, we have no ‘story’ to apply to it because our conscious mind has forgotten it.
-As such, we have no ability to take action.
-So we remain paralyzed and in pain.
+And that’s okay for a one-off event.
+Eventually we calm down.
+But if the event is ongoing, as happens in a toxic relationship, or a destructive workplace, that’s when anguish begins to make us sick.
+With the metabolic energy of an anguished reaction being continuously triggered but not processed, it eventually morphs into what I call a ‘grey state’ – depression, or chronic anxiety, or an illness of some kind.
+I call these illnesses ‘grey states’ because, as painful as they are, when they’ve been going on for so long they lose their emotional identity – the mental part of the loop.
+That is, the ‘story’ of how we feel, whether because of denial, trauma or suppression, has receded into the unconscious.
+So even though we still feel the anguish in our body, we have no ‘story’ to apply to it because our conscious mind has forgotten it.

 Depression is a typical grey state.
-It’s an overt emotional artifact in our body whose story has been lost in the unconscious – yet remains able to be triggered by anything resembling its original cause – even though we have no idea what that cause is.
+It’s an overt emotional artifact in our body whose story has been lost in the unconscious – yet it remains able to be triggered by anything resembling its original cause – even though we have no idea what that cause is.

 So that’s the problem.
 Now – how to deal with it.

 Most people, when they’re caught in an anguished state, whether of anger, fear or depression, will struggle to calm their mental reaction.
 They do this in any number of ways – by denying they’re angry, or they get paralyzed by a storm of self-justification, negative thoughts and blame.
 Or they try to re-frame by focusing on something positive.

-Put simply, they try to quell how they feel by battling it out in their mind, while their body rages on.
+Put simply, they try to calm how they feel by battling it out in their mind, while their body rages on.
+And it doesn’t work.
 It doesn’t work, because the actual source of how we feel is the body – not the mind.
 That’s where the hormones are raging through our blood.
-So, if we want to change the situation, it’s to the body we must go.

 A while ago I wrote a post titled ‘It’s the Body, Stupid’, in which I quoted a teacher I practiced under, Acharn Tippakorn, who once told me: